The Best Ways to Explore Sydney Harbour in 2023

 Hop On Hop Off Cruise

 Operating just like HOHO bus services, these boats are a good choice if you want to visit several sites in one day.
-They are more expensive than the public ferries, but some of them stop at a couple of places that the ferries don’t visit, including Shark Island.
+They can be a little more expensive than the public ferries, but some of them stop at a couple of places that the ferries don’t visit, including Shark Island.

 With any of these hop on hop off services, I recommend you study the timetable and plan your stops according to the schedule.
 If not, you could find yourself stuck somewhere for much longer than you would like.